apache/couchdb-nano/migration_6_to_7.md

 })
 ```

-The Promise style of code lets you code sequences of asynchronou calls at the same level of indentation (the callback style forces you to indent further to the right with each call!):
+The Promise style of code lets you code sequences of asynchronous calls at the same level of indentation (the callback style forces you to indent further to the right with each call!):

 ```js
 db.get('mydoc').then((doc) => {